johnthagen/sealed-typing-pep/README.rst

     }

 One could imagine a generalization of the Python ``Enum`` [12]_ to support variants of different shapes.
-Valueless variants could use `enum.auto` to keep themselves terse.
-This would be a substantial addition to the implementation and semantics of ``Enum``.
+Valueless variants could use ``enum.auto`` to keep themselves terse.

 .. code-block:: python